 In both of these cases, directors face legal action if they can’t afford to pay, with the potential for bankruptcy and loss of their home.

 When a company enters insolvency, the actions of directors are investigated by the insolvency practitioner (IP) to establish the cause of the company’s decline.
 If any incidences of director misconduct or wrongful trading are found, directors face serious sanctions and fines.

-Essentially, the investigator will want to know that directors prioritised the interests of creditors – in other words, that trading ceased as soon as they became aware of the company’s insolvent position.
+Essentially, the investigator will want to know that directors prioritised the interests of creditors – in other words, that they did not engage in activity which could have worsened the position of outstanding creditors as soon as it was known the company was insolvent.

 They will also look for instances where creditor interests were overlooked or ignored, such as if a loan with a personal guarantee attached to it was repaid in preference to other creditors.

 Penalties for misconduct or wrongful trading include disqualification as a director for 2-15 years, financial penalties, personal liability for the company’s debts, and in cases of fraud, potentially a prison sentence.

 A director of an insolvent company can become director of another company as long as they haven’t been disqualified or found guilty of any offence.